gvwilson/sdxpy/src/template/index.md

     which parts of the page are code and which are ordinary text.

 3. Put directives in specially-named [%i "attribute" "attributes" %] in the HTML.
-    This approach has been the least popular, but since pages are valid HTML,
+    This approach is the least popular,
-    it eliminates the need for a special [%i "parser" %].
+    but it eliminates the need for a special [%i "parser" %].

 [% figure
    slug="template-options"